swk23C8/next-casino/README.md

 - [ ] More code splitting to optimize performance
 - [ ] Organise modules/pages into their relative folders to reduce clutter
 - [ ] Finish slots game
+- [ ] Finish rules page
+- [ ] Add more content such as history, information on each games

 ## DONE
 - [X] grid design for the game